Demographic Collapse is Inevitable—Population Growth Will Slow

 Policy Research

-The most obvious policy interventions seem largely infective against fertility collapse from cash handouts to banning abortion or decreasing the cost of child care.
+The most obvious policy interventions seem largely ineffective against fertility collapse from cash handouts to banning abortion or decreasing the cost of childcare.
 To that end we work to find non-intuitive policy interventions that have a real impact outside of pandering to one's base.

 >